MSiam/tti_fsvos/README.md

 * Or you can download processed data [here](https://www.dropbox.com/s/a4gqqu0w4t834p2/MiniVSPW.zip?dl=0)

+* Instructions from RePRI for downloading processed Pascal Data.
+We provide the versions of Pascal-VOC 2012 and MS-COCO 2017 used in this work at https://drive.google.com/file/d/1Lj-oBzBNUsAqA9y65BDrSQxirV8S15Rk/view?usp=sharing.
+You can download the full .zip and directly extract it at the root of this repo.

 #### Download Full VSPW for MiniVSPW-to-MiniVSPW evaluation
 * use processed data from [VSPW_480](https://github.com/sssdddwww2/vspw_dataset_download)